goscot/cleango/README.md

 The [interface](https://github.com/goscot/cleango/blob/main/pkg/usecase/enablething/1_interface.go) for a usecase is imported by the datastore, don't repeat yourself.
 Interfaces in Go make code simpler and more robust, so learn interfaces.

+[This](https://github.com/goscot/cleango/blob/2e28d75fb42b6559c34dab7fd86ac69aaacbeb8e/pkg/datastore/interface.go#L12) is where the datastore interface references the usecase interface.

 #### Mocks
 Mocks, I love mocks.
 But mocking datastores and methods somehow always seems confusing.

+To be clear, I'm mocking the datastore methods.
+When my usecase makes a call to a datastore method, when testing it's my mocks that are injected.

 [Here](https://github.com/goscot/cleango/blob/main/pkg/usecase/enablething/5_mock_writer.go) is the mock method, it mocks the call to the datastore method.
 I have conditionals here, to simulate responses from the real method [here](https://github.com/goscot/cleango/blob/971877d70fe85886b42d81e1025da26a6b7978c4/pkg/datastore/redis/thing.go#L7).